masmarmehdi/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 0x03-python-data_structures

-This directory contains the python introduction, as well as the steps to run a python file from cmd.
+This directory contains the python data structures: lists and tuples.

 ## Content of the directory
 [0-print_list_integer.py](https://github.com/masmarmehdi/alx-higher_level_programming/blob/master/0x03-python-data_structures/0-print_list_integer.py) : a function that prints all integers of a list.<br>